YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 ## Say

 Randomly display a sentence on the homepage of the website ~~eighth-grade syndrome.
-(By default, [hitokoto] (https://hitokoto.cn/) is used as the API)
+(By default, [hitokoto](https://hitokoto.cn/) is used as the API)

 - `enable`: whether to enable hitokoto
 - `api`: Remote JSON API
 - `src`: the called js file, it is best not to modify it (you can also write it yourself according to its structure to load the desired JSON format.)
 - `hitokoto.enable`: Whether to enable [hitokoto](https://hitokoto.cn/), when you enable hitokoto, it will override `say.api` by default
-- `hitokoto.api`: You can refer to [Statement Interface ｜hitokoto] (https://developer.hitokoto.cn/sentence/) to use the koto API according to your thoughts
+- `hitokoto.api`: You can refer to [Statement Interface ｜ hitokoto](https://developer.hitokoto.cn/sentence/) to use the koto API according to your thoughts

 ```yml
 say: